srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 In this lab, you will complete the following activities:

-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources)

-* Create an IoT Hub and Device ID
+    * The script will create an IoT Hub if needed.
+    * The script will create a device identity needed for this lab.

 * Deploy Azure IoT Edge Enabled Linux VM
-* Setup IoT Edge Parent with Child IoT Devices
+* Setup an IoT Edge Parent device with a Child IoT device
-* Configure IoT Edge Device as Gateway
+* Configure the IoT Edge device as Gateway
-* Open IoT Edge Gateway Device Inbound Ports using Azure CLI
+* Open the IoT Edge Gateway device inbound ports using Azure CLI
-* Configure IoT Edge Device Time-to-Live and Message Storage
+* Configure the IoT Edge Gateway device Time-to-Live and Message Store
-* Connect Child IoT Device to IoT Edge Gateway
+* Connect the Child IoT device to the IoT Edge Gateway
-* Test Device Connectivity and Offline Support
+* Test the device connectivity and offline support

 ## Lab Instructions